ditkus/d16/d16/README.md

 ### Installation

 Spider1 requires [Scrapy Framework](https://scrapy.org/) to run.
 If you don't have it, first I recommend to download and install [Anaconda](https://www.anaconda.com/distribution/).
-In Abaconda you need to create a new environment.
+In Anaconda you need to create a new environment.
 Then in your new environment you need to search for Scrapy.
 Click on it, select it and install it.

 ### Usage